polca/premise/docs/transform.rst

 The file used to build the global supply markets for mined and refined metals is `mining_shares_mapping.xlsx <https://github.com/polca/premise/blob/master/premise/data/metals/mining_shares_mapping.xlsx>`_.

 .. _van den Brink: https://doi.org/10.1016/j.resconrec.2022.106586

+Additionally, 'World' metal markets modeled account for the average transport distances and modes of transport for the different metals from producer to consumer.
+These data are retrieved from `UNCTAD <https://unctad.org/system/files/official-document/ser-rp-2022d5_en.pdf`_.

+Average transport distance and modes of transport for each producer can be found under: `transport_markets_data <https://github.com/polca/premise/blob/master/premise/data/metals/transport_markets_data.csv>`_.

 Post-allocation correction